EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Unstunable (15)

-{% hint style="info" %}
+!!! info
       Unstunable, denoted by special attack 15 or "N" (old code), makes the NPC immune to stun effects.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |